han-anag/phantpaign_host/content/Session Recaps/31-3x/Session 39 Recap - Infiltrating the Tigers.md

 The party then heard all of the Tigers return to the base, including guards that stood by the doors to the captain's office.
 After some panic, the party came up with a plan: Fanna, disguised as the captain, would take Laseen aside privately, ask her where the Maiden's Bells and plant constructs were located.
 The party would then go from there.

 Fanna carefully emerged from the captain's office in their disguise, to the shock of the guards standing by.
 When asked about it, Fanna said they had gone back early to check things out in their office.
 They found Laseen accompanied by some grunts, but were able to pull her into a separate storeroom.
-There, they shed their disguise, then explained themselves to Laseen: They desperately needed a Maiden's Bell and to get Donovan's Plant Constructs back.
+There, they shed their disguise, then explained themselves to Laseen: They desperately needed a Maiden's Bell and to get Donovan's plant constructs back.

 A shocked, but sympathetic Laseen explained how she'd often see the captain take Jinli away privately to administer his "medicine".
 She's never actually witnessed the actual administering part, but knows that the medicine is stored in the secure vault the Tigers have.